MicrosoftDocs/power-automate-docs/articles/ui-flows/desktop/using-browsers.md

 To use Internet Explorer in Windows Servers, you have to disable the **Internet Explorer Enhanced Security Configuration** feature.

-This feature prohibits all flows from properly launching an **Internet Explorer** or **Automation browser** instance via the **Launch New Internet Explorer** action.
+This feature prohibits all flows from properly launching an **Internet Explorer** or **Automation browser** instance via the **Launch new Internet Explorer** action.
 Additionally, it prevents web helpers from working as expected.

 To disable the **IEESC** feature: